 Markdown content rendering control

-In content settings, you can choose whether to automatically convert Markdown content to HTML by default.
-If you want to have more precise control over the conversion behavior, or ensure that the content is rendered correctly even when automatic conversion is turned off, you can explicitly specify it when callingrender=true:
+In the content settings, you can choose whether to automatically convert Markdown content to HTML.
+If you want to fine-tune the conversion behavior or ensure that the content renders correctly even if the automatic conversion is turned off, you can explicitly specify it when calling itrender=true:

 <div>